crdcamp/HindSite/README.md

 Let's start with the completeley unfamiliar part; the **triangular matrix**.

 #### Triangular Matrices
+To begin with, a square matrix is a matrix that has an equal number of rows and columns.
+As for triangular matrices...

 Accoring to [CueMath](https://www.cuemath.com/algebra/triangular-matrix/):

 "A triangular matrix is a special kind of square matrix in the set of matrices.
 There are two types of triangular matrices: lower triangular matrix and upper triangular matrix."